Hours: Mn-Fr: 9 AM–5 PM. Sa-Sn: Closed

 Using expired eye drops can potentially lead to reduced effectiveness in treating pink eye.
 The expiration date on eye drop packaging is crucial as it indicates the period of time during which the product is guaranteed to be stable and retain its potency.

-See also The Ultimate Guide to Gaming Eye Drops - Benefits, Types, and Safety Tips
+See also Comprehensive Guide to Dry Eye Relief - Natural Remedies, Eye Drops, and Lifestyle Tips

 Eye drops are formulated with active ingredients that play a key role in combating infections and inflammation associated with pink eye.
 Over time, these active ingredients may degrade or lose their effectiveness past the expiration date, resulting in less efficient treatment.